-Arizona is home to vast desert lands and Western influences.
+The Grand Canyon State is home to vast deserts and Western influences.
 Chandler, Arizona, a suburb southeast of Phoenix, is also quite welcoming to people with disabilities.
 The median household income of working-age people with disabilities in Arizona was $40,300 in 2014.
 And the employment rate of people with disabilities was 33.2%.
-Considering the cost of living and weather characteristics in Chandler, residents of this city fare far better than most when it comes to disability services.
+Considering the cost of living and weather characteristics, Chandler residents do far better than most when it comes to disability services.

 9. Oklahoma City, Oklahoma

-In Oklahoma City, 9.8% of people are living with a disability.
-WalletHub notes that Oklahoma City has the highest number of doctors per capita but one of the lowest percentages of walkable trails available to those with mobility restrictions.
-So those who favor health care over comfort should consider Oklahoma City.
+In Oklahoma City, 9.8% of people live with a disability.
+WalletHub notes that OKC has the highest number of doctors per capita but one of the lowest percentages of walkable trails available to those with mobility restrictions.
+So those who favor healthcare over comfort should consider Oklahoma City.

 8. Irvine, California

 Surprise, surprise.
 It will cost people of all abilities to live in Irvine, California.
-But according to WalletHub, Irvine ranks high for health care opportunities and quality of life, which is of utmost importance to those with a disability.
+But according to WalletHub, it’s worth it.
+Irvine ranks high for its healthcare and quality of life — both crucial to those with a disability.
 You can be a trendsetter for people with disabilities in the Irvine area, too.
-Only 3% of the population reported having a disability there.
+Only 3% of the population report having a disability.

 7. Honolulu, Hawaii

-Finding your forever location often requires a little give and take.
-A home in Honolulu will cost you an average of $635,000, even though the median annual household income for people with disabilities in Hawaii is $66,100, as of 2014.
-Although this city doesn’t score exceptionally high in economy metrics, according to WalletHub, its No. 1 quality-of-life ranking was enough to land it solidly in the top 10 cities for people with disabilities.
+Finding your forever home requires some give and take.
+A Honolulu house costs $635,000 on average, even though Hawaii’s median income for people with disabilities is $66,100.
+Although this city doesn’t score very high for its economy, reports WalletHub, its No. 1 quality-of-life ranking lands it solidly in the top 10 cities for people with disabilities.

 6. Huntington Beach, California

-WalletHub ranks Huntington Beach as the sixth best city to live for people with disabilities.
-It ranks pretty well for cost of living and quality of life.
-But what puts Huntington Beach in such a high spot is its No. 7 score in health care.
+WalletHub ranks Huntington Beach ranks pretty well for its cost of living and quality of life.
+But what puts Huntington Beach in such a high spot is its No. 7 score in healthcare.

 5. Peoria, Arizona

-According to Arizona’s Department of Economic Security Developmental Disabilities program, almost all (99%) of those enrolled in the service live in their own homes and communities rather than institutional settings.
-Peoria’s noble quality of life, economic security, and health care ratings by WalletHub all support this fact.
-Even better, Peoria owns the third-lowest percentage of people with disabilities living in poverty.
+Arizona’s Developmental Disabilities program reports that 99% of its participants live in their own homes rather than institutions.
+Peoria’s quality of life, economic security, and healthcare are rated highly by WalletHub.
+Even better, this northwest suburb of Phoenix has the third-lowest percentage of people with disabilities living in poverty.

 4. Gilbert, Arizona

-It’s pretty clear by now that Arizona is a shining beacon of hope for people with disabilities in the U.S. Gilbert, another suburb of Phoenix, continues to follow suit.
+It’s clear by now that Arizona is an ideal location for people with disabilities in America.
+Gilbert, a southwest suburb of Phoenix, follows suit.
 WalletHub noted its high employment rate, ranking No. 4 over all other cities analyzed, for people with disabilities.

 3. Lincoln, Nebraska

-This Midwestern town is a viable option for those living with disabilities.
-Lincoln enjoys a lower cost of living than most and a high employment rate for those with disabilities.
-Also, WalletHub has ranked Nebraska as one of the top 15 states to practice medicine.
-Therefore, residents have plenty of access to primary care doctors and health services.
+This Midwest town is a great option for those living with disabilities.
+Lincoln enjoys a low cost of living and a high employment rate for those with disabilities.
+Also, WalletHub ranks Nebraska as one of the top 15 states to practice medicine.
+So residents have plenty of access to primary care doctors and health services.

 2. Scottsdale, Arizona

-In Scottsdale, only about 5.2% of the population has a disability.
-And those looking to live off of disability income should choose this city.
+In Scottsdale, about 5.2% of the population has a disability.
+Those looking to live off of disability income should choose this city.
 Scottsdale has the second-best economy rating in the U.S., according to WalletHub.